 - ensuring access to services and infrastructure such as schools, health centres and wells for the most disadvantaged groups

-IFAD’s approach to rebuilding the livelihoods of rural poor people in Angola is based on local-level knowledge of their circumstances and needs.
-All operations adhere to the three principles of IFAD’s regional strategy for Eastern and Southern Africa:
+IFAD's approach to rebuilding the livelihoods of poor rural people in Angola is based on local-level knowledge of their circumstances and needs.
+All operations adhere to the three principles of IFAD's regional strategy for East and Southern Africa:

 - targeting carefully